 When done, the neighbors will be sure to notice it and hopefully compliment you.
 With quality paint, you’ll rest assured your home is good to go for another decade or so, showing off its visual outer layer.

 Going the DIY route will save on labor costs.
 Yet, some parts of the overall job can be slow going, unless painting homes is your livelihood.
-But, who says, you have to do all the work yourself?
-Or that a pro has to do all the work for you?
+But, who says, you must do all the work yourself?
+Or that a pro must do all the work for you?

 Whatever part of the job doesn’t sound like your cup of tea, you can hire a painting contractor for those steps.